Trackers per Role

 I propose a list of features as showed in the permission reports but for the trackers.
 And then default behavios should be show all trackers

-#2 Updated by Paul Macdonnell about 9 years ago
+#2 Updated by Paul Macdonnell over 9 years ago

 I would like to see this as well.